 - Ability to use office equipment, Microsoft Office products, and other software on a PC platform to enter/update data into our database regularly.

-- Pass all required criminal history background checks (including an FBI fingerprint check), as well a pre-employment drug screen and TB test.
+- Pass all required criminal history background checks (including an FBI fingerprint check, if applicable), as well a pre-employment drug screen and TB test.

 - Must have a valid, State of Texas Driver’s License, and at least three (3) consecutive years of driving experience OR one (1) year of driving experience if over 27 years of age; AND an acceptable driving record; AND if in possession of an out-of-state license, obtain a State of Texas Driver’s License within 90 days of beginning employment.